 - How to prevent becoming allergic to acrylic nails

 Now it’s important to note that I am not a doctor so if you have a very bad reaction I highly recommend seeing a medical expert.
-But I have years of experience as a nail tech and have done a ton of research.

 Symptoms of An Allergic Reaction to Acrylic Nails